Location: St. Paul, Como Park, Lexington Avenue and Como Avenue

 Playground: Some nearby

 Other activities: Concessions, conservatory, walking path, zoo

 Agency: St. Paul Parks and Recreation (651) 266-6400

 Fishing pier: Yes

-Comments: Como lake is a great lake for fast bluegill action.
-All one needs is a hook, bobber, and some worms or corn.
+Comments: Como lake is a great lake for fast Bluegill action.
+All you need is a hook, bobber, and some worms or corn.
 Northern Pike, Walleye, and Channel Catfish were all sampled during last survey (2011) with Northern Pike being the most abundant.
-Yearling (about 9 inches long) and adult channel catfish were stocked in 2011.
+Yearling (about 9 inches long) and adult Channel Catfish were stocked in 2011 and 2014.
 Como Zoo and the Marjorie McNeely Conservatory are located within walking distance in Como Park.
 Many different kinds of fish can be seen in Como Zoo's aquarium.
 A lake survey was conducted in August, 2011.

-NOTICE: Dead fish have been observed at Como Lake indicating that there has been some winterkill on this lake.
+NOTICE: Dead fish have been observed at Como Lake in the spring of 2014 indicating that there has been some winterkill on this lake.
 The Fishing in the Neighborhood Program will be restocking Como Lake with panfish and other gamefish as they are available to us to bring this lake back to the great fishing spot it has been in the past.

 2011 Lake Survey Results: